Motion of no confidence: Peru

 In Peru, both the legislative and the executive branches have the power to bring a motion of no confidence against acting legal members of the other branch.
 The president of the Cabinet may propose a motion of no confidence against any minister to Congress, which then needs more than half the Congress to approve it.
 The president of the republic may dissolve Congress if it has censured or denied its confidence to two Cabinets.
 The relevant Articles 132–134 are in the 1993 version of the Constitution of Peru.

 During the 2019 Peruvian constitutional crisis, President Martín Vizcarra enacted a constitutional process on 29 May 2019 to create a motion of no confidence towards Congress if it refused to co-operate with his proposed actions against corruption.
+Pedro Castillo also motioned to use this mechanism against Congress in 2022 when he attempted to dissolve the legislative body.
+The Congressionally-appointed Constitutional Court of Peru, during the presidency of Castillo, would rule that only Congress could interpret whether or not a motion of confidence has been made.